Corporate Ministry: Incorporation

 With Steve Austin now feuding with the McMahons, The Undertaker faced a new challenger, The Rock.
 After Rock beat The Undertaker and Triple H in a handicap match, The Undertaker faced The Rock at King of the Ring for the title.
 Undertaker won the match, thanks to a run-in by Triple H. That same night, Vince and Shane defeated Austin in a ladder match to win his 50% share of the company and regain full control of the WWF.
-The following week, The Acolytes lost their tag team titles to the Hardy Boyz.
+The following week, the Acolytes lost the tag championship to the Hardy Boyz.
 Big Boss Man rejoined the Corporate Ministry the night after King of the Ring.

 After King of the Ring, Austin reinserted himself into a feud with The Undertaker by announcing that, while still CEO, he booked himself a title rematch with Undertaker, with the time and place to be determined by Austin.
 On the Raw Is War after King of the Ring, Austin defeated the Undertaker to regain the WWF Championship.

 At Fully Loaded, a First Blood match was signed with two stipulations.
 If Undertaker regained the title, Austin could never challenge for it again.
-If Austin was to retain, Vince McMahon would be forced to leave the WWF.
+If Austin retained, Vince McMahon would be forced to leave the WWF.
 Austin won by hitting The Undertaker with a television camera after an assist from X-Pac, thus retaining the title and forcing Vince out of the company.
-Meanwhile, The Acolytes defeated The Hardy Boyz and their manager Michael Hayes to regain the tag team titles, and Triple H defeated The Rock in a leather strap match to become the number one contender for the WWF Championship. and Big Bossman won the hardcore title from Al Snow.
-Two weeks later, the Acolytes would lose the tag team titles to X-Pac and Kane.
+Meanwhile, The Acolytes defeated The Hardy Boyz and their manager Michael Hayes to regain the belts, and Triple H defeated The Rock in a leather strap match to become the number one contender for the WWF Championship. and Big Bossman won the hardcore title from Al Snow.
+Two weeks later, the Acolytes lost the belts to X-Pac and Kane.